Xavonchordox/MVC-App-With-Database/README.md

 # MVC-App-With-Database
-A simple app with Create, Edit, Delete functions using Database.
+A simple app with Create, Edit, Delete functions using Database to save data.